FRRouting/frr/doc/user/pbr.rst

    Use this individual nexthop as the place to forward packets when the match commands have matched a packet.

+.. clicmd:: set vrf unchanged|NAME

+   If unchanged is set, the rule will use the vrf table the interface is in as its lookup.
+If NAME is specified, the rule will use that vrf table as its lookup.

+   Not supported with NETNS VRF backend.

 .. _pbr-policy:

 PBR Policy